 As a cybersecurity engineer and an unapologetically enthusiastic “web guy,” I have both a personal and professional interest in finding new exploitation methods.
 Recently, I found an interesting and creative way to control a browser by exploiting a cross-site scripting (XSS) vulnerability.
-I learn by doing, so as soon as I had the idea, I tried executing the concept to see if it would work in practice.
+I learn by doing, so I executed the concept to see it work in practice.
 Without spoiling too much, I was very pleased with the results!
 This attack uses nothing more than Netcat and some clever XSS injection code.
 For those unfamiliar with Netcat, it’s a networking utility that reads and writes data across network connections.

 In this blog post, we’ll walk through the details of this XSS attack to understand how it works and what development can do to mitigate Cross-site Scripting in general.
 Before we start, let’s briefly go over the concept of Cross-site Scripting.

 Cross-site scripting (XSS) vulnerabilities threaten web applications by allowing attackers to run code in users' browsers.
 Attackers exploiting XSS attacks can easily gain control of the victims’ browsers to access data, compromise their interaction with the web application, and perform malicious actions.
 There are a few different types of these attacks but “reflected” and “stored” cross-site scripting attacks are the most common.

 Reflected XSS occurs when the attacker-supplied input is part of the request sent to the webserver.
 The malicious code immediately reflects, so the HTTP response includes the malicious data from the HTTP request.
 Attackers use phishing emails, malicious links, and other covert delivery techniques to trick victims into making a request to the server.
 The reflected XSS attack then executes in the victim's browser.